Our Laundry Tips

 Here are the ABC's for taking care of your garments when they have stains.
-Often stains can be stubborn, but following this guide, you will see that many can be eliminated.
+Often stains can be stubborn, but following this guide, you can choose the best stain removal for the situation and find that many can be eliminated.

 - If a stain resists, do not experiment.
 Leave the garment in the hands of a professional.

-- Do not iron stained laundry as you will only settle them in.
+- Do not iron stained laundry as you will only settle the stain in.

-- The immediate stain removal action taken is very important: wash the stain out with cold water immediately; this will prevent the stain from settling in.
+- The immediate stain removal action taken is very important: wash the stain out with cold water immediately to prevent the stain from settling in.

 - Before washing the garment, rub any oil stains with liquid soap while dry and without adding any water.
 Be careful if the fabric is washed cotton, because the stain may form a white ring.